 We recently had the opportunity to design and install a rainwater harvesting system for an urban residence with a manicured garden and extensive hardscape.
 The only location for rainwater storage was under a large deck, which provided a nice concealment for the tanks.
 Thankfully, we located tanks that would fit the space and ordered them with a custom color that would best match the existing ferns.

 The system includes eight two hundred gallon tanks for a total storage of 1,000 gallons.
 Our focus on appearance meant that we had to utilize the existing copper downspouts.
-We solved this challenge with our favorite gutter company, San Diego Rain Gutters, who provided a copper transition box from the copper downspout to our tanks.
+We solved this challenge with one of our recommended gutter companies, San Diego Rain Gutters, who provided a copper transition box from the copper downspout to our tanks.
 This box also houses our sediment filter for the rainwater before it reaches the tanks.
 The system includes a gravity hose bib and a small pressure-sensitive pump that delivers water to a hose bib on top of the deck so the homeowner can water her potted plants.
 This project was installed with Rich Alianelli and Building Green Futures (our parent company).